-Based on the foregoing and the entire record in this proceeding, the Commission finds that DEC appropriately calculated its avoided costs and incremental REPS compliance costs for the test period and the billing period.
-Public Staff witnesses Johnson and Lucas both confirmed that, as part of its investigation, the Public Staff had reviewed the REPS compliance costs included in DEC's proposed REPS rider, and recommended that the Commission approve the proposed rider amounts.
-No party disputed DEC's methodology for calculating its avoided costs or its incremental costs incurred during the test period or projected to be incurred during the billing period, or DEC's accounting for its sales of RECs.
+Based on the above testimony and exhibits, and the entire record in this proceeding, the Commission concludes that DEC appropriately calculated its avoided costs and incremental REPS compliance costs for the test period and the billing period.
+Public Staff witnesses Johnson and Lucas both confirmed that, as part of its investigation, the Public Staff had scrutinized inclusion of the costs for REPS compliance in DEC's proposed REPS rider and did not take issue with any of the costs DEC seeks to recover.
+No party disputed DEC's methodology for calculating its avoided costs, costs incurred during the test period, or costs projected to be incurred during the billing period, or for accounting for its sales of RECs.

-The Commission notes that this is the first REPS rider proceeding in which DEC has included costs associated with its Solar Rebate Program for recovery through the REPS rider.
-Section 62-155(f) authorizes DEC to recover all reasonable and prudent costs of incentives provided to customers and program administrative costs by amortizing the total program incentives distributed during a calendar year and administrative costs over a 20-year period, including a return component adjusted for income taxes at the utility's overall weighted average cost of capital established in its most recent general rate case, which shall be included in the costs recoverable by the public utility pursuant to N.C.G.S.§ 62-133.8(h).
-Additionally, N.C.G.S.§ 62-133.8(h), as amended by House Bill 589, provides that an electric power supplier's cost recovery and customer charges under the REPS rider may include incremental costs incurred to "provide incentives to customers, including program costs, incurred pursuant to N.C.G.S.§ 62-155(f)."
-Therefore, the Commission finds that DEC's inclusion of its Solar Rebate Program costs for recovery through the billing period is appropriate in this proceeding.
+The Commission notes that, consistent with G.S. § 62-155(f), DEC has for the first time included its costs associated with its Solar Rebate Program for recovery through the REPS rider.
+G.S. § 62-155(f) authorizes DEC to recover all reasonable and prudent costs of incentives provided to customers and program administrative costs by amortizing the total program incentives distributed during a calendar year and administrative costs over a 20-year period, including a return component adjusted for income taxes at the utility's overall weighted average cost of capital established in its most recent general rate case, which shall be included in the costs recoverable by the public utility pursuant to G.S.§ 62-133.8(h).

+Additionally, G.S. § 62-133.8(h), as amended by House Bill 589, provides that an electric power supplier's cost recovery and customer charges under the REPS rider may include incremental costs incurred to "provide incentives to customers, including program costs, incurred pursuant to G.S. § 62-155(f)."
+Therefore, based on the above and the entire record on this proceeding, the Commission finds and concludes that DEC's inclusion of its Solar Rebate Program costs for recovery through the billing period is consistent with G.S. § 62-155(f) and § 62-133.8(h).

-In addition, the Commission finds that DEC's sale of poultry RECs appropriately offset costs incurred during the Updated EMF Period.
-Accordingly, the Commission finds that, for purposes of establishing the REPS EMF rider in this proceeding, DEC's reasonably and prudently incurred costs for REPS compliance during the test period were \$26,491,680, including the costs incurred for its Wholesale Customers.
-Further, the Commission finds that the Company appropriately projected incremental costs for REPS compliance during the billing period totaling \$29,409,151, including the incremental costs projected to be incurred for the Wholesale Customers.
-Finally, the Commission finds that DEC appropriately calculated the costs of its Solar DG program and DEC's other owned solar projects for inclusion in the REPS rider.
-Therefore, the Commission concludes that, for the purposes of establishing the REPS rider charges in this proceeding, DEC should be authorized to recover the foregoing expenses as incremental costs reasonably and prudently incurred to comply with the REPS requirements.
+Additionally, the Commission concludes that DEC's sale of poultry RECs appropriately offset the costs incurred in the EMF period.
+Accordingly, the Commission concludes that for purposes of establishing the REPS EMF rider in this proceeding, DEC's costs for REPS compliance during the test period were \$26,491,680, including the costs incurred for its Wholesale Customers, and these costs were reasonably and prudently incurred.
+The Company's appropriately projected incremental costs for REPS compliance for the billing period total \$29,409,151 including the costs incurred for its Wholesale Customers.

+The Commission further finds and concludes that DEC appropriately calculated the costs of its Solar DG program and DEC's other owned solar projects for inclusion in the REPS rider.
+The calculations are consistent with the Commission's past Orders approving the CPCN transfers and approving DEC's REPS cost recovery.

-The evidence supporting these findings of fact is found in the testimony and exhibits of DEC witnesses Jennings and Williams, and in the affidavits of Public Staff witnesses Johnson and Lucas.
+The evidence supporting these findings of fact appears in DEC's Application, in the testimony and exhibits of DEC witnesses Jennings and Williams, and in the affidavits of Public Staff witnesses Johnson and Lucas.